 Mitochondrial disease in children

 Mitochondrial disease is the most common inherited neurometabolic disorder of childhood, with an estimated 1 in every 8000 live births (Kisler, Whittaker, & McFarland, 2010).
 Diagnosis relies on the characteristic clinical features, where three or more body systems are affected, without an underlying diagnosis, e.g: liver failure, encephalopathy, uncontrolled seizures, and an increase in muscle weakness (Senger, Smith, Bindler, & Hollinger, 2018).
-Further clinical manifestations can be seen in Figure 3.